wm97artsociety/Crypto-IRA-/README.md

 # Creation-in-progress-still-working-on-Crypto-retirement-asset-CRA

+in progress of fixing the CRA gove me time to fix the errors based in code files structure thank you

 dont not change file structure i meant to add CRA lettering structure of file but instead i kept it orginal with the files for interest retirement asset IRA name 😀 but how the files are set up you would have to change a million coding files

 🔄 Version 1.01 Update files (APR Build)